dockstore/dockstore/_docs/best-practices.md

 ## Metadata and Authorship

 Dockstore parses metadata and displays it in the tool/workflow's "Info" tab.
-Metadata must be present in the descriptor or else the highlighted sections below will not appear.
+The highlighted sections below will appear once metadata is added to the descriptor.

 ![info-tab-metadata](/assets/images/docs/best_practices/info-tab-metadata.png)